PSSI ENHANCES COMPLIANCE ACTIONS AGAINST UNDERAGE LABOR

 7. PSSI hired an external compliance consultant to help strengthen its compliance department, and to assist the Company in hiring substantial additional new compliance personnel.

-9. PSSI is launching its “See Something, Say Something” campaign with its hourly workforce, outlining the Company’s absolute prohibition against child labor, and the team members’ duty to speak up if they see anything suspicious relating to a team member’s age warranting further investigation.
-During the training, PSSI is recommunicating information to all team members on how they can anonymously report any concerns, including age-related concerns, to a toll-free hotline.
+9. PSSI launched its “See Something, Say Something” campaign with its hourly workforce, outlining the Company’s absolute prohibition against child labor, and the team members’ duty to speak up if they see anything suspicious relating to a team member’s age warranting further investigation.
+PSSI recommunicated information to all team members on how they can anonymously report any concerns, including age-related concerns, to a toll-free hotline.

 11. PSSI reiterated its policy to conduct ongoing age verification audits at 100% of its worksites, utilizing both on-site management’s face-to-face visual inspection, and PSSI’s Corporate Compliance team’s review of biometric photos.